pirttju/mileage-converter/README.md

 ## Copy Metadata

 Columns elr and line_name of the elr_meta table shall contain the unique ELRs and their line names.
-This data is derived from the Railway Codes website (http://www.railwaycodes.org.uk/elrs/elr0.shtm) and therefore not included in this repository.
+This data can be derived from the Railway Codes website (http://www.railwaycodes.org.uk/elrs/elr0.shtm) and therefore not included in this repository.

 # Installation